Sherloclee/Linux/README.md

 What is _**Linux**_ ?
 It is a open source system build by thousands of developers.
 I guss you frequently used system is Windows.
 Don't be afraid, Linux is not too difficult to use.
 We use Ubuntu which is the most popular Linux Release,and it is basd on Debian.

 At first, you should know about that the desktop is not all of the Linux.
 Even if Ubuntu has a friendly desktop, but some many work esay use in shell.
 So, don't rely on desktop and start to lean how to use the shell will make it easy to control your Ubuntu.
+Of couse, you can use a Linux waht you want, but we show you it in Ubuntu 16.04 LTS(even thought it isn't stable at all).

 ## Linux file systems